Table of Contents

 Negatives: Far away from everything else

-8. Sanur – for a relaxing beach getaway
+8. Sanur – best place to stay in Bali for a relaxing beach getaway

 Sanur has some very relaxing beaches that are great for families.
 There isn’t much to do in the area other than hanging out in your beach resort.
 The town itself is pretty small, but you can still find lots of spas and restaurants.

 Negatives: Not much to do other than laying on the beach